January 1-3, 1928 (Sunday–Tuesday)

 Vaudeville

-Cherie and Her Living Models presenting the most beautiful, graceful and artistics numbers of world famed masterpieces
+Cherie and Her Living Models presenting the most beautiful, graceful and artistics numbers of world

 Joane and Jean—Two clever young artists—the wonder violinist and the baby nightingale